Welcome to UCLA Health Emergency Care

 What should you expect at your UCLA Health emergency department visit?

-When you arrive in the ER, our team members work quickly to assess your health and determine a path for your care.
+When you arrive in the ED, our team members work quickly to assess your health and determine a path for your care.
 Your visit involves several stages:

 Triage: We check you in, create your medical record and review your symptoms.
 A nurse measures your heart rate, breathing and blood pressure.
 We then move you to a treatment area.